jalovatt/jungle-rails/README.md

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

+We were given a functioning app and tasked with implementing several new features:

+- A user registration system, complete with secure passwords and cookies.

+- A "completed order" screen and confirmation email

 ## Setup

+### Live site

+A live version of this project can be found at [http://lighthouse-jungle.herokuapp.com/](http://lighthouse-jungle.herokuapp.com/).

+A couple of notes:

+- Attempting to process an order through Stripe will fail, as this is site is just for testing purposes.

+- Feel free to log in as an Admin to add categories or products - username `Jungle`, password `book`.

+- Heroku may not let you upload images for new products, however.
+Again, this site is just a demo.

 1. Clone this repository.
 2. Run `bundle install` to install dependencies.